Saket-Kr/ML-Prep/README.md

 *Low recall, high precision*:This shows that we miss a lot of positive examples (high FN) but those we predict as positive are indeed positive (low FP)

 **F-measure**: (2 * Recall * Precision) / (Recall + Precision)
 Since we have two measures (Precision and Recall) it helps to have a measurement that represents both of them.
 We calculate an F-measure which uses Harmonic Mean in place of Arithmetic Mean as it punishes the extreme values more.
 The F-Measure will always be nearer to the smaller value of Precision or Recall.
 The F1 score is a weighted harmonic mean of precision and recall such that the best score is 1.0 and the worst is 0.0.

+In the real world, we deal with multi-dimensional data.
+Thus, data visualization and computation become more challenging with the increase in dimensions.
+In such a scenario, we might have to reduce the dimensions to analyze and visualize the data easily.
+We do this by:
+- Removing irrelevant dimensions
+- Keeping only the most relevant dimensions
+This is where we use Principal Component Analysis (PCA).
+Finding a fresh collection of uncorrelated dimensions (orthogonal) and ranking them on the basis of variance are the goals of Principal Component Analysis.
+The Mechanism of PCA:
+- Compute the covariance matrix for data objects
+- Compute the Eigen vectors and the Eigen values in a descending order
+- To get the new dimensions, select the initial N Eigen vectors
+- Finally, change the initial n-dimensional data objects into N-dimensions

 srk h20